project-unisonOS/unison-devstack/README.md

 # set UNISON_PAYMENTS_HOST/PORT envs in orchestrator if you want proxying to the standalone service
 curl http://localhost:8089/health
 ```

+## Wake-Word & Always-On Profile

+Devstack can exercise the wake-word and always-on companion path using local services only:

+- Set wake-word defaults and Porcupine (optional) in your shell or `.env`:
+  - `UNISON_WAKEWORD_DEFAULT=unison`
+  - `PORCUPINE_ACCESS_KEY=<your-local-access-key>`
+  - `PORCUPINE_KEYWORD_BASE64=<base64-keyword-bytes>`
+- To enable an **always-on mic** profile for the experience renderer (where browser/host permissions allow), set:
+  - `UNISON_ALWAYS_ON_MIC=true`
+- Then bring up the stack and run multimodal smoke tests:
+  - `docker compose up -d --build`
+  - `python scripts/test_multimodal.py`

+All wake-word detection, speech, and companion calls remain on the local machine by default; any cloud STT or model providers must be explicitly configured via the backing services and policy.

 ## Build speed tip: shared unison-common wheel